MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

         Install-NAVApp -ServerInstance <ServerInstanceName> -Name <Name> -Version <N.N.N.N>
         ```

-4. Transition the custom code in the old codeunit 1 to use the new system event implementation.
+4. (Dynamics NAV upgrade only) Transition the custom code in the old codeunit 1 to use the new system event implementation.

     For more information, see [Transitioning from Codeunit 1](transition-from-codeunit1.md).